0

 • Constipation: Age, being in the late reproductive stage, and stress (tension and anxiety) were linked to increased severity of constipation.
 However, cortisol (a stress hormone) was negatively associated with constipation.
 After adjusting for other factors, only tension and cortisol remained significant predictors of constipation severity.

-• Diarrhea: Age and certain hormones were linked to reduced diarrhea severity, while stress and anxiety were associated with more severe symptoms.
+• Diarrhea: Age and certain hormones were linked to reduced diarrhea severity, while stress and anxiety were associated with more noticeable changes.
 In the final model, tension and age were the main predictors of diarrhea severity.

-Conclusions: Reproductive hormones had little impact on constipation or diarrhea during menopause, but stress, including tension, anxiety, and cortisol levels, played a significant role.
-The study suggests these stress factors should be studied more in relation to digestive issues during menopause.
+Conclusions: Reproductive hormones had little impact on constipation or diarrhea during menopause, but stress — including tension, anxiety, and cortisol levels — played a significant role.
+The study suggests these stress factors warrant further exploration in relation to digestive changes during menopause.

 Link: https://journals.lww.com/menopausejournal/abstract/2018/06000/constipation_and_diarrhea_during_the_menopause.9.aspx